-Well, to begin with, there is no such definition of a good school.
+Well, to begin with, there is no such definition of a good online school.
 Each school has pros and cons, and this makes compiling a ranking list quite cumbersome.
 Nevertheless, our approach towards ranking online schools is a simple one; we get our data from unbiased sources and then assess schools based on various factors, which we believe are crucial to a successful educational experience.
 Furthermore, to add an external perspective to our rankings, we also consider rankings, ratings, and reviews from other major publications.

 With numerous colleges across the nation offering online education, it becomes a daunting task to choose the right one to pursue the program of your interest.
 Our first step was to filter out these colleges using the following two minimum requirements.